brigittewylee/NSCH-Project/README.md

 <img src="Images/ConceptModel.png" width="50%" />

 ## Dataset Access and Ethics Approval
-Original datasets are publically accessible and can be viewed through the Child and Adolescent Health Measurement Initiative (CAHMI) Data Resource Center (DRC) (https://www.childhealthdata.org/browse) or, downloaded from the United States Census Bureau (https://www.census.gov/programs-surveys/nsch/data/datasets.2023.html#list-tab-491554181) .
+Original datasets are publicly accessible and can be viewed through the Child and Adolescent Health Measurement Initiative (CAHMI) Data Resource Center (DRC) (https://www.childhealthdata.org/browse) or, downloaded from the United States Census Bureau (https://www.census.gov/programs-surveys/nsch/data/datasets.2023.html#list-tab-491554181).

 Approval of use for the DRC datasets was granted by the CAHMI Data Resource Center for Child and Adolescent Health.
-This project has recieved Research and Ethics Board approval through the University of Waterloo (application #47462).
+This project has received Research and Ethics Board approval through the University of Waterloo (application #47462).
 All analyses are conducted in accordance with ethical guidelines and data use agreements.

 ## Dependencies
 Required packages are listed in `requirements-r.txt` and `requirements.txt` for R and Python respectively.